juannpmari/ObjectDetection-Tracking/readme.md

     * Download the dataset and extract it to the data folder

 Object detection
 YoloV8[https://github.com/ultralytics/ultralytics] is the state-of-the-art object detection model.
 So we'll train it on the MOT16 dataset.
 The model is trained on the training set and evaluated on the test set.

+Future work:
+    * Faster-rcnn training.
+Comparison with YOLOv8